judell/thali/ThaliAndCouch.md

 <dl>

 <dt> Email</dt>
 <dd> Yes, email.
 Seriously.
 No it's not secure.
 But it's not quite as insecure as it sounds.
 We expect Thali to encourage (in reasonable situations) different users to compare notes on the identities they know.
-This includes fun things like comparing [http://www.erights.org/elib/capability/pnml.html pet names].
+This includes fun things like comparing [pet names](http://www.erights.org/elib/capability/pnml.html).
 So in most cases if someone does a MITM on the identity exchange it will eventually be discovered.</dd>

 <dt> In person with QRCodes</dt>
 <dd> This involves two users who want to exchange identities having their devices display QRCodes and then pointing their device's cameras at each other.
 On balance this is probably the most secure way to exchange identities.</dd>